check-spelling/haproxy/doc/lua-api/index.rst

 .. js:attribute:: Proxy.listeners

   Contains a table with the attached listeners.
-The table is indexed by listener name, and each each listeners entry is an object of type :ref:`listener_class`.
+The table is indexed by listener name, and each listeners entry is an object of type :ref:`listener_class`.

 .. js:function:: Proxy.pause(px)